VVill-I-am/Aircraft_Anomaly_Detection/README.md

 This project tackles that exact constraint: **no labels are available**, and the goal is to flag suspicious flight windows based purely on the *shape* of the sensor signals.

-The work was carried out as part of the Anomaly Detection module of the AIBT Advanced Master at ISAE-SUPAERO (January 2025).
+The work was carried out as part of the Anomaly Detection module of the AIBT Advanced Master at ISAE-SUPAERO (January 2026).

 ---

 ## Dataset

-- **Source:** `dataset.csv` provided by the ISAE-SUPAERO Machine Learning teaching team.
+- **Source:** `dataset.csv` provided by the ISAE-SUPAERO Machine Learning teaching team & Airbus Commercial Aircraft.
 - **Granularity:** indexed by `day_cycle_window` (a unique key combining flight day, cycle, and time window).
 - **Features:** 11 anonymised sensor channels (`p1` to `p11`) — speed, temperature, pressure, electrical current, etc.
 - **Labels:** none.
 The task is fully **unsupervised**.